boxuk/boxuk-routing/README.markdown

 ## The Routing File

-The routing file is designed to be as easy to read as possible, and simply maps URL's on the left side, so the controller to handle them on the right.
+The routing file is designed to be as easy to read as possible, and simply maps URL's on the left side, to the controller to handle them on the right.
 Here's a simple example...

 <pre>
 /user/:num = user:show( id )